 Orange County is participating in the Drug Medi-Cal Organized Delivery System program.
-Since you are a resident of Orange County, you can get Drug Medi-Cal

-Organized Delivery System services in the county where you live through the Drug Medi-Cal Organized Delivery System.
-Your Drug Medi-Cal Organized Delivery System County has substance use disorder treatment providers available to treat conditions that are covered by the plan.
+Since you are a resident of Orange County, you can get Drug Medi-Cal Organized Delivery System services in the county where you live through the Drug Medi-Cal Organized Delivery System.
+For Drug Medi-Cal Organized Delivery System services not provided within your county, your county will arrange for you to receive services out-of-county when necessary and appropriate.
+Your Drug Medi-Cal Organized Delivery System county has substance use disorder treatment providers available to treat conditions that are covered by the Drug Medi-Cal Organized Delivery System county.
 Other counties that are not participating in the Drug Medi-Cal Organized Delivery System can provide the following Drug Medi-Cal services:

+- Intensive Outpatient Treatment

+- Narcotic Treatment

 - Outpatient Treatment

-- Narcotic Treatment

-- Naltrexone Treatment

-- Intensive Outpatient Treatment

 - Perinatal Residential Substance Abuse Service (excluding room and board)

-If you are under 21 years of age, you are also eligible for Early and Periodic Screening, Diagnostic, and Treatment services in any other county across the state.
+If you are under age 21, you are also eligible for Early and Periodic Screening, Diagnostic, and Treatment services in any other county across the state.